crimethinc/website/CONTRIBUTING.md

 Submit tests for your changes.
 You can test your changes on your machine by [running the test suite](#testing).

-When you submit a PR, tests will also be run on the continuous integration environment [through Travis](https://travis-ci.org/crimethinc/website).
+When you submit a PR, tests will also be run on the [continuous integration environment](https://github.com/crimethinc/website/actions?query=workflow%3ATests).

 ## Reviews